ATTODataPortal/Documents-1/HowTo/HowToSearch.md

 -   *Decisions* - requests of other BE-members for your datasets

--   *Publications* - all publications archived in BEXIS2
+-   *Publications* - all publications deposited in BEXIS2

 All four subcategories have a search field and the listed datasets can be sorted.

 ### 2.1 Datasets

-This page lists all datasets to which you full access that means you can see and download metadata as well as primary data (and all other dataset components).
+This page lists all datasets to which you have full access which means you can see and download metadata as well as primary data (and all other dataset components).
 For a better overview, the datasets are classified in the following subcategories based on the rights (Figure 5):